zozidalom/LPSolutionsTask/README.md

 ## Description

-This is a simple application which displays a given html template built via a Fluent API, and fills in it's variables using request/url params.
+This is a simple application which displays a given html template built via a Fluent API, and fills in it's variables from request/url params using the Freemaker template engine.

 ## Dependencies